 Beginning in the 1980’s to bring in rent and car payments I managed a Top 40 / Variety Band.
 For over 20 years “Change of Pace” entertained a wide range of audiences.
 I performed as a sideman on guitar in numerous other groups and ensembles, I also performed solo.
 Being a Bass player that could read music, I was hired by a number of local jazz groups to provide low rumbling noises.
 I worked a great deal.

 Songwriting has been an emotional outlet that I began to indulge in around 1976.
 All of my other activities allowed me to pursue my bad song writing habit and over the years I have written many bad songs and maybe one or two good ones.

 I released my fist cassette single in 1994 Hannah Baby/Papa’s Bounce – my mom even liked this one.

 I released my first CD in 2000: Bounces, Ballads, Blues, and a Stomp.
 It is a collection of original Fingerstyle acoustic guitar compositions.

 My second CD was released in 2007 Born in Bluesland is a collection some of my original Blues compositions and a some of my favorite Classic blues.

-Taylor Music has been doing business in central Illinois for nearly 40 years.
+Taylor Music has been doing business in central Illinois for over 40 years.
 As a veteran of a wide range of productions, I continue to beat my head against the wall of digital mayhem that exists in today’s incessantly changing media production environment.

 Professionally (I did the work and got paid), I have worked as a guitarist, producer, composer, songwriter, singer, bassist, engineer, soundesigner, music programmer, video producer, website designer, and teacher – but not necessarily in that order.